 Does my state give parents the right to consent for their child to get an abortion?

-No. Alaska has a statute (AS 18.16.020) that requires parental consent or notification; however, this law was struck down by the state Supreme Court in 2016 and is not enforced.
+No. Alaska has a statute (Alaska Stat.
+18.16.020) that requires parental consent or notification; however, this law was struck down by the state Supreme Court in 2016 and is not enforced.
+Planned Parenthood of The Great Nw. v.
+State, 375 P.3d 1122 (Alaska 2016).
 A citizens’ initiative was passed in 2010 that required parental notification prior to abortion.
 However, this statute was also struck down by the Supreme Court and is not enforced.

 Does my state have conscience protections for medical professionals who do not want to participate in abortions?